andre-st/goodreads-toolbox/t/README.md

 Tests can also serve as tutorial for the Goodscrapes library and reduce errors caused by incorrect use.

+## Setup

+Rename `config.pl-example` to `config.pl` and edit the file.
+Replace the email, pass, user-id values.

 ## Running all tests